epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 <!-- omit from toc -->
-# How to Set Up Google OAuth2 as Identity Provider
+# How to Set Microsoft Entra as Identity Provider

-## Introduction

-This basic tutorial demonstrates how to configure [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) and integrate it with AI DIAL for identity and access management.

 <div class="docusaurus-ignore">